“Light time” could be described as away of time reckoning using a system of daily categories based on the intensity of light from dawn to dusk.

 In 1830 Captain Collette Barker collected this origin myth from Mokare, a well-known and respected Minang informant, whose family traditionally inhabited the King George Sound/ Albany region.
 The name “” may be seen to equate to “ ” meaning “‘the beard’ which according to Grey (1840: 2) is a linguistic “corruption of “Nanga.”
 It was easy for Aboriginal terms to become corrupted when transcribed from an unfamiliar oral language into a written form.2

-The term nanga (also spelt nganga) has a number of meanings – woman, beard, mother and sun – all of which characterise Nanga, the bearded sun woman.3 What Mokare appears to be communicating to Barker is the importance of the ancestral female connection in establishing the origins of the Noongar people in the southern region.
+The term nanga (also spelt nganga) has a number of meanings – woman, chin, beard, mother and sun – all of which characterise Nanga, the bearded sun woman.3 What Mokare appears to be communicating to Barker is the importance of the ancestral female (matrilineal) connection in establishing the origins of the Noongar people in the southern region.
 Whether this origin myth is widespread or pertains only to the southern people is unclear.
-Ethel Hassell (1974) points out that the Wheelman (Noongar) who lived to the north of the Minang believed that the sun was the abode of their departed ancestors.
+Ethel Hassell (1974) points out that the Wheelman (Noongar) who lived to the north of the Minang had a belief that the sun was the abode of their departed ancestors.

 This fragment of origin myth collected from Mokare highlights the importance of Nanga the sun woman as the mother of creation and illustrates, using a three-generational model, the importance of matri-focal or female-centred genealogical connections in Minang ancestral descent.4 Nanga gives birth to a daughter called Moerang who becomes the mother of humanity.5 Her children become ‘the immediate progenitors of the black race ’ (Barker 1830) or the local regional Noongar family groups.